 If you do not have insurance:

-- Urgent care centers are less expensive than the Emergency Room.
+Urgent care centers are less expensive than the Emergency Room.

 At Urgent Care, ask to speak to Patient Resources for help with the cost of the visit and follow-up care.
 Vaccine companies can help uninsured and underinsured patients.
 They give vaccine for free to patients without health insurance who qualify.
-Ask the clinic if they participate in the assistance program for free vaccine and rabies immunoglobulin.
+Ask the urgent care if they participate in the program for free vaccine and rabies immunoglobulin.
 Information and applications, Centers for Disease Control and Prevention

 Protect Yourself from Rabies

-- Keep tamper-proof lids on outside garbage cans so animals are not attracted to your property.
+Keep tamper-proof lids on outside garbage cans so animals are not attracted to your property.

 Protect Your Pets from Rabies